-However, one way to overcome this challenge is to use customer service software.
+However, one way to overcome this challenge is to use the customer service software.

-Customer service software allows you manage, organize and respond to all customer service requests.
-It helps you to track all customer service requests by using one-click reports in order to understand response times, unanswered emails and urgent emails from VIP customers.
+A customer service software allows you to manage, organize and respond to all customer service requests.
+It helps you track all customer service requests by using one-click reports understand your response times, get notified of unanswered emails and urgent emails from VIP customers.

-In this article, we share 8 of the most common benefits of customer service software:
+In this article, we share 8 of the most common benefits of the customer service software:

 1. Keep track of all customer emails and requests

 Customer requests are falling through the cracks.
 It’s impossible to keep track and you lose count of unanswered requests.